Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: Methods

 If the object is kept fixed, which is usually the case in experiments, $\hat{V}_a=\hat{V}$, and this results in a fixed relationship between the impact parameter $I_P$ and the slenderness ratio $\Lambda$:

 This equation is plotted in the right panel of Figure \ref{fig:schemaring}.
-In general, smaller values of $\Lambda$ (i.e.~more slender rings) will propel faster, resulting in smaller values of $I_P$.
+In general, smaller values of $\Lambda$ (i.e.~more slender rings) will propel faster, but will have even larger rotation velocities, which overall result in smaller values of $I_P$.
 Furthermore, unless $\Lambda$ is made very small, the range of values $I_P$ can take are rather limited and generally correspond to values of $I_P$ in the weak vortex regime of BVI as shown in the right panel of Figure \ref{fig:schemaring} \citep{marshall1997instantaneous, soriano2024direct}.
 Achieving small values of $I_P$ such that the interaction would correspond to a strong vortex, would require $\Lambda\lesssim 0.05$ and correspond to extremely thin rings which are both uncommon in experiments as they are hard to produce, and impractical to simulate as the resolution requirements of the simulation increase dramatically.